rseabra/pam_ipahbac/README.md

 Intro
 =====

+AIX supports it's own two LDAP attributes, per user: one which lists hosts where the user is allowed to login, and another of hosts where he is forbidden to.

+Solaris has just one, for allowed hosts.

+Both are unmaintanable messes per user, not the elegancy of FreeIPA's HBAC controls, they both _miss_ the concept of flexible control of user access to hosts and services.

-This is just a simple PAM module to implement FreeIPA's HBAC for systems that don't support it, like AIX and Solaris.
-The logo is a play with the concept of plugging in the missing piece.
+This is just a simple PAM module that aims to implement FreeIPA's HBAC for systems that don't support it, like AIX and Solaris, or for systems that want to support it without a full FreeIPA client stack.

+The logo is a play with the concept of _plugging in the missing piece_.

+**Building the PAM module**

 To build, either use the build scripts or use these commands:

-**Building the PAM module**

-	export CC=/opt/IBM/xlc/13.1.0/bin/xlc # AIX only
-	export OBJECT_MODE=64 # AIX only

 	./configure --prefix=/usr
 	make
 	sudo make install